tombeesley/PSYC121_2022-23/docs/index.md

 Want additional support?
 Keep in mind that the Department has endorsed and will use the Statistics textbook by David Howell called "**Fundamental statistics for the behavioral sciences"**

 The book covers principles of statistics as well as lesson on using.
-You can access a library copy [here](https://onesearch.lancaster-university.uk/permalink/f/cssk39/44LAN_ALMA_DS51180136050001221)
+You can access a library copy
+<a href="https://onesearch.lancaster-university.uk/permalink/f/cssk39/44LAN_ALMA_DS51180136050001221" target="_blank">from the library pages.</a>

 ## Activities for this week

 ## Task 1 - check-in with the University attendance register

 When you arrive, mke sure you have checked-in to your Analysis session in the Levy lab.
 All students are required by the University to confirm attendance at taught sessions.
-[Here's information from the University about how to do this](https://www.lancaster.ac.uk/student-and-education-services/check-in/).
+<a href="https://www.lancaster.ac.uk/student-and-education-services/check-in/" target="_blank">from the libary pages.</a>

 Staff will remind you of this in your class.